Estimating distinguishability measures on quantum computers: Introduction

-Lastly, we perform noiseless and noisy simulations of several of the algorithms provided.
-We find that in the noiseless scenario, all algorithms converge to the true known value of the distinguishability measure under consideration.
+We perform noiseless and noisy simulations of several of the algorithms provided.
+We find that in the noiseless scenario, all algorithms converge, for the examples considered, to the true known value of the distinguishability measure under consideration.
 In the noisy simulations, the algorithms converge well, and the parameters obtained exhibit a noise resilience, as put forward in \cite{Sharma_2020}; i.e., the relevant quantity can be accurately estimated by inputting the parameters learned from the noisy simulator into the noiseless simulator.